 The Royal Society has worked with the US National Academy of Sciences and Medicine, the Chinese Academy of Sciences, and the Academy of Sciences of Hong Kong to organise a series of international summits on human genome editing.
 These bring together world-leading experts to examine the potential benefits and significant ethical and societal issues associated with advances in human genome-editing research.

 The first of these summits was held in Washington in 2015 and the second in Hong Kong in 2018.
-A third summit is due to be held in London in 2021.
+A third summit is due to be held in London on 7-9 March 2022.

 Synthetic biology re-designs and re-purposes biological systems to explore how these systems work and to respond to challenges by producing new molecules or organisms.
 The Royal Society has been working with scientists and national and international academies to highlight the importance of continued research within this area, including gene drives, and will continue to identify and analyse the issues that need to be addressed to ensure the societal benefits of the technologies are maximised and risks minimised.